not-so-Pro-grammer/CODESOFT/README.md

 5. **Removing Tasks**: The `remove_task` method removes the selected task from the list and updates the listbox.
 6. **Updating Listbox**: The `update_listbox` method refreshes the listbox to display the current tasks.

-## Example Code

-Here's a snippet of the main components of the application:

 ## Conclusion

 The To-Do List application is a practical project for beginners to learn about GUI development in Python.
 It demonstrates creating, managing, and organizing tasks using a simple graphical interface.